By Sara B. Hansen

 Doug Hexter calls WoofTrax’s Walk for a Dog app a triple win.

-The free dog-walking app helps dog owners, their dogs and animal shelters.
+The free dog-walking app helps dog owners, their dogs, and animal shelters.
 “Walking provides health and psychological benefits for both the owner and the dog.
 And by using the app you can also provide financial support to your favorite animal shelter, said Hexter, WoofTrax founder and CEO.

-For the user, the app makes it easy to track how far you walk with your dog — complete with interactive maps that track the walk down to every little step off the beaten path for a sniff or potty break.
+For the user, the app makes it easy to track how far you walk with your dog — complete with interactive maps that trace the walk down to every little step off the beaten path for a sniff or potty break.